benalewis/CustomerPreferenceCentre/README.md

 we don't want marketing.

-The report generator is pretty simple, we give it some inputs and let it iterate over the day range and use the ```Print``` methods provided to generate a neat format.
+The report generator is pretty simple, we give it some inputs and let it iterate over the day range and use the overridden ```SendMarketing``` method to evaluate if we should add it to our marking list.
+We add the correct format using ```Print``` methods.

-We then have an end-to-end test taking all of the above and creating architypes for each customer, we could have tests for each one but it doesn't really matter; maybe in a more production ready system we could create more tests but I feel it is somewhat overkill as the implementations are all tested here.
+We then have an end-to-end test taking all of the above and creating architypes for each customer, we could have tests for each one but it doesn't really matter for a PoC;
+in a more production ready system we could create more tests but I feel it is somewhat overkill as the implementations are all tested here.

 ## Conclusion
-A pretty fun task really, got to use polymorphism which is rare.
+A pretty fun task really, got to use polymorphism.